-The Board has passed a motion to send the following letter, penned by John Boyle, to members of government in opposition of the Roberts Bank Terminal 2 Project.
+The Board has passed a motion to send the following letter, penned by John Boyle, to members of government in opposition to the Roberts Bank Terminal 2 Project.
+The letter was also copied to four Federal Ministers and 13 Members of Parliament

 Re: Refuse permission for Roberts Bank Terminal 2